derhnyel/emoplay/README.md

 In the project directory, you can run:
 `python--version" : "check python version"`,

-Since tensorflow supports python 3.6 , i would advice you have python 3.6 ,3.5 or 3.4 installed on your machine.
+Since tensorflow supports python 3.7,3.6,3.5 or 3.4, i would advice you have python 3.6 installed on your machine.

 ### `pip install -r requirements.txt" : "required libaries installed"`,